UCI-GDIM31/w0-setup-check-in-cinnamonbreadd/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

-1. Game design document
+1. Game design document N/A

-2. Scope management
+2. Scope management - N/A

-3. Iteration
+3. Iteration - pushing out functions over time little by little

-4. Object-Oriented programming
+4. Object-Oriented programming - allows objects to interact with eachother

-5. Model-View-Controller architecture
+5. Model-View-Controller architecture - type of system architecture design for software engineering which is a model of project

 ## Complete!